fufuok/utils/xsync/DOC.md

 Range does not necessarily correspond to any consistent snapshot of the Map's contents: no key will be visited more than once, but if the value for any key is stored or deleted concurrently, Range may reflect any mapping for that key from any point during the Range call.

-It is safe to modify the map while iterating it.
+It is safe to modify the map while iterating it, including entry creation, modification and deletion.
 However, the concurrent modification rule apply, i.e. the changes may be not reflected in the subsequently iterated entries.

 ### func \(\*Map\) Size